 It’s for the above reasons we don’t recommend building an economy grill into your outdoor kitchen.
 This project is a long-term investment.
 Therefore, you’ll want to take care with the quality you choose.

 Premium Built In Grills

 This type of grill is usually found at specialty appliance stores or online retailers.
 Often, you’ll work one on one with an expert to choose the best built in outdoor grill for your needs.
-We also define premium grills as those with all commercial-grade 304 stainless steel construction.
+We also define premium grills as those with all commercial-grade 304 stainless steel grill construction.
+This should also include the included cooking grates.
 This material is made to withstand the outdoor environment.

 Unlike economy built in bbq grills… Premium grills typically come with a lifetime warranty letting you know they feature sturdy construction.
 This is especially crucial when building a grill into an outdoor kitchen.
 If something goes wrong with your built in grill… You can certainly imagine how inconvenient it would be to swap out with other appliances!